alco-company/mortimer-bellis/WORKLOG.md

 * this is probably not necessary: format.turbo_stream { render turbo_stream: turbo_stream.remove(dom_id(@resource)) }
 * pwa-installation.js + joy of rails

+## 28/11/2024

+* huge issue with @hotwired/stimulus lost in importmap

 ### 26/11/2024

 * get Kamal to deploy (again) - issues with ENV